qurator-spk/sbb_ner/doc/sbb_ner_model_card.md

 ## Direct Use

+The model can directly be used to perform NER on historical german texts obtained by OCR from digitized documents.
+Supported entity types are PER, LOC and ORG.

 <!-- This section is for the model use without fine-tuning or plugging into a larger ecosystem/app. -->
 <!-- If the user enters content, print that.
 If not, but they enter a task in the list, use that.
 If neither, say "more info needed." -->

 ## Downstream Use [Optional]